p4lang/PI/README.md

 ## PI CLI

+PI CLI uses Thrift to communicate between client and server.

 For now the PI CLI supports an experimental version of `table_add` and `table_delete`.
 Because these two functions have been implemented in the bmv2 PI implementation, you can test the PI CLI with the bmv2 `simple_switch`.
 Assuming